khchimi-Othmen/Youth-Store-ng/README.md

 We have used some Material Design components in this project to create a consistent and modern look and feel for the user interface.
 Material Design provides a set of pre-built components that are easy to use and customize.

-## Front-End and Back-Office
+## Front-Office and Back-Office

-This project includes both front-end and back-office components.
-The front-end is the customer-facing part of the application, where customers can browse products and make purchases.
+This project includes both front-Office and back-office components.
+The front-Office is the customer-facing part of the application, where customers can browse products and make purchases.
 The back-office is the admin-facing part of the application, where administrators can manage products, orders, and customers.

 ## Shopping Cart Scenario